 The lawn care group cares for the grounds of the church by mowing, trimming, and edging once a week from March through mid-November, and on an "as needed" basis at other times during the year.
 Currently there are six teams of mowers consisting of at least two members, and a schedule is prepared to assign teams to specific dates.

 Lectors read the Old Testament or Epistle lesson during Sunday services.
 Pastor Preece will meet with lectors to train them.
-Those who have been trained will be scheduled to read through the church office.
+Those who have been trained may sign up via a Sign Up Genius link sent out regularly.

 The group creates, packs, and mails Braille Gospel, Lent/Easter Hymn Books, and the Book of Luke, making it possible for thousands of blind and visually impaired people throughout the world to touch and read for themselves the promises of Jesus.
 Meets the first, third, and fifth Wednesday of the month from 9:30-11:30 am.